adekau/data-generators/README.md

 It's API is modeled after both RxJS and the fluent API of AutoFixture, so that it will look familiar to both C# and JavaScript developers.

+## Documentation

+Documentation can be found at https://tyler-technologies.github.io/data-generators

 ## Installing

 ```bash